blockchainsllc/in3-docs/docs/rpc.md

             - `contract` : Contract Signature  based EIP 1271
             - `create2` : create2 optionas are used

+        This option can also be used in its short-form in the comandline client `-zkat` .

         * **musig_pub_keys** : `bytes?` *(optional)* - concatenated packed public keys (32byte) of the musig signers. if set the pubkey and pubkeyhash will based on the aggregated pubkey.
 Also the signing will use multiple keys.
+        This option can also be used in its short-form in the comandline client `-zms` .

         * **musig_urls** : `string[]?` *(optional)* - a array of strings with urls based on the `musig_pub_keys`.
 It is used so generate the combined signature by exchaing signature data (commitment and signatureshares) if the local client does not hold this key.
+        This option can also be used in its short-form in the comandline client `-zmu` .

         * **create2** : `object?` *(optional)* - create2-arguments for sign_type `create2`.
 This will allow to sign for contracts which are not deployed yet.
+        This option can also be used in its short-form in the comandline client `-zc2` .
             The create2 object supports the following properties :

             * **creator** : `address` - The address of contract or EOA deploying the contract ( for example the GnosisSafeFactory )